GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/follow-objects-with-camera/index.md

 **Follow multiple objects with camera**
 Change the zoom and position of the camera to keep all instances of an object (or object group) on the screen.

-**Follow multiple objects with camera (Deprecated)**
-Change the zoom and position of the camera to keep all instances of an object (or object group) on the screen.
-(Deprecated)

 ---